sanjanad1024/sanjanad1024.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm an undergraduate at MIT (in the class of 2025), planning to major in math and minor in linguistics.
-I especially like combinatorics (particularly extremal and probabilistic combinatorics).
-This site contains some of my notes (from classes and math talks).
+I am a first-year graduate student at Stanford.
+I am especially interested in extremal and probabilistic combinatorics and related topics.
+This site contains some of my notes from classes and math talks.